Crime in Finland: Punishment

 The most common punishments are fines and probation.
 Community service is also a punishment.
 These are generally effective in preventing a repetition of an offence.
-The day fine system is in effect; this means, that if an offence warrants fines, they are calculated in proportion to the offender's income when this is higher than the minimum fine.
+The day fine system is in effect; this means, that if an offense warrants fines, they are calculated in proportion to the offender's income when this is higher than the minimum fine.

 Lengths of prison sentences have increased in recent years, though Finnish prison terms are exceptionally short in the international context.
 Drug trafficking and manslaughter result in the longest prison sentences, of 8–12 years (15 years if multiple crimes), after premeditated murder.
 Although life sentences are given for murder, probation is given after 10 years at the earliest if the offender was under 21 years of age, otherwise 12 years is the minimum.
 People under 18 years cannot be sentenced to life sentence, but the maximum sentence is 15 years.
 There is also possibility of presidential amnesty at any time.
-Therefore, effective life sentences are enforced in only cases of involuntary commitment of murderers.
+Therefore, effective life sentences are enforced only in cases of involuntary commitment of murderers.

 The last time capital punishment was enforced in peacetime was in 1825 (see: Tahvo Putkonen).
 In the Finnish Civil War (1918) and in the 3 wars of World War II (1939–1945): Winter War, Continuation War and Lapland War capital punishment was enforced e.g. Arndt Pekurinen.
 The death penalty was abolished in 1971.

-Finland is generally quite soft on crimes.
-For example Reijo Hammar although convicted of murder was pardoned by the president despite serving less than 10 years, and after that able to get a gun and threatened to kill.
-The punishment was a fine which amounted to about an average week's wages.
-Other murderers get life sentences for murder of effectively a decade due to paroling.
+Finland is more focused on rehabilitation than retribution.

+The Finnish legal system is one of the most lenient in the world, especially with regard to punishment of violent crime; during the period of 2016–2018, only just over 7 percent of people convicted of assault were sentenced to prison and the length of their sentences was about four and a half months.
+During the same period, slightly more than 6 percent of people convicted of sexually exploiting a minor received a prison sentence, with the average jail time being 14 months.
+The lenient treatment (by international standards) of serial killer Michael Maria Penttilä has attracted international attention.

-Rate of incarceration
+Rate of incarceration & community service

+In 2022, Finland had an incarceration rate of 52 persons per 100,000 inhabitants, significantly below the European Union average of 108 persons per 100,000 inhabitants.

-The average number of prisoners was 2 800 during 2020.
+The average number of prisoners was 3 356 in 2024.
+In 2023 an additional 3,785 carried out community service.